 Traveling between Singapore, Hong Kong, Thailand, and Vietnam, a Celebrity ship is based in Asia for the winter season.
 There are some voyages that originate from Yokohama, the port for Tokyo, and circle the country.
 You can then explore the ancient capital of the Nguyen dynasty, Hue, and the sandy beaches of Nha Trang before entering the chaos of Ho Chi Minh City.
 Experience the vivid history of the Vietnam War amid futuristic skyscrapers, incense-scented temples, and sizzling street food.

 Asia is one of Cunard's biggest markets, with its stately Queens gaining a strong following.
-The elegant Queen Elizabeth offers an annual season, starting in Tokyo and circumnavigating Japan.
+The elegant Queen Elizabeth cruise ship offers an annual season, starting in Tokyo and circumnavigating Japan.
 There is also the chance to explore Tokyo in depth, enjoy a day trip to lush, subtropical Kagoshima, and visit Fukuoka's temples and shrines and Nagasaki's Peace Memorial Park.
 Hong Kong and Singapore can be reached quicker via Halong Bay, or Singapore and Shanghai can be reached quicker via Singapore.
 If time and budget allow, you could even take a 30-night voyage on Queen Mary 2 from Southampton to Asia.

 The Holland America Line offers multiple combinations of ports in east Asia based on its winter itineraries departing from Yokohama/Tokyo and Hong Kong.
 A 28-day journey through China could take you from Shanghai to Tianjin, the gateway to Beijing, the Forbidden City, and the Great Wall of China.
 Philippines-bound cruises often stop at beaches such as Boracay, which has white sands, and Puerto Princesa, which has caves, cliffs, and underground rivers.

 Embark on a journey to discover Cambodia's untouched temples and palaces.
-On a cruise to Singapore, you'll see futuristic skyscrapers piercing the clouds.
+On a Cruises to singapore, you'll see futuristic skyscrapers piercing the clouds.
 The Emerald Buddha can be seen in the Grand Palace of Bangkok.
 Enjoy the comforts and flexibility of cruising with Norwegian while experiencing the thrills and mysteries of the region.
 It's all about the energy in Hong Kong.
 Time has stood still in tiny villages in Indonesia.
 A futuristic skyscraper in Dubai pierces the sky.
 Culturally curious and adventure-hungry travelers are captivated by the excitement and mystery of Asia.
 Visit an ancient temple or ride an elephant.
 Take an Asia cruise, unpack once, and discover the world from a new perspective.

 The fascinating traditions, natural wonders, and endless mystique of Asia have captivated travelers for centuries.
 Experience ancient treasures and imaginative cultural encounters on our Asia cruises.
 It is impossible to describe how amazing Asia's sights and landscapes are, from the Great Wall to Ha Long Bay to Kyoto's temples and gardens.
 The Far East's fascinating blend of ancient and modern will captivate you with the neon-lit streets of Hong Kong and Tokyo, along with sacred pagodas and temples.
 The adventure will also take you to off-the-beaten-track places such as Ishigaki, a remote island in Japan, and Hue, a former imperial city on the Perfume River in Vietnam.
 The latter is particularly intriguing due to its historical significance.
 You will be immersed in the best iconic attractions and discover the unexpected on these voyages.